-1 RATIONALE 3

-2 AIMS 3

-3 TYPES OF MEDICATION 3

-4 TAKING MEDICATION 3

-5 STORING & DISPOSAL OF MEDICINES 4

-6 CHILDREN WITH ASTHMA 5

-7 CHILDREN WITH DIABETES 6

-8 CHILDREN WHO MAY REQUIRE EMERGENCY MEDICAL TREATMENT 7

-9 INDIVIDUAL HEALTHCARE PLANS 7

-10 ADMINISTRATION 9

-11 UNACCEPTABLE PRACTICE 10

-12 FORM AM1 - REQUEST FOR ACADEMY TO ADMINISTER MEDICATION 11

-13 FORM AM2 -AGREEMENT TO ADMINISTER MEDICATION 13

-14 FORM AM3 - RECORD OF MEDICINE ADMINISTERED TO AN INDIVIDUAL CHILD 14

-15 FORM AM4 RECORD OF MEDICINES ADMINISTERED TO ALL CHILDREN 16

-16 FORM AM5 - MEDICAL TRAINING FOR STAFF 17

-17 FORM AM6 - NOTIFYING PARENTS OF THE USE OF INHALERS IN THE ACADEMY 18

-18 FORM AM7 - NOTIFYING PARENTS OF THE EMERGENCY ADMINISTRATION OF MEDICINE 19

-19 FORM AM8 -INDIVIDUAL HEALTH CARE PLAN 20

-20 FORM AM9 - LETTER TO PARENT RE REMOVAL OF INHALER 22
+1 RATIONALE & LINKED POLICIES 3 2 AIMS 3 3 TYPES OF MEDICATION 3 4 TAKING MEDICATION 3 5 STORING & DISPOSAL OF MEDICINES 5 6 CHILDREN WITH ASTHMA 6 7 CHILDREN WITH DIABETES 7 8 CHILDREN WHO MAY REQUIRE EMERGENCY MEDICAL TREATMENT 7 9 INDIVIDUAL HEALTHCARE PLANS 8 10 ADMINISTRATION .
+10 11 UNACCEPTABLE PRACTICE .
+10 12 FORM AM1 - REQUEST FOR ACADEMY TO ADMINISTER MEDICATION .
+12 13 FORM AM2 -AGREEMENT TO ADMINISTER MEDICATION .
+14 14 FORM AM3 - RECORD OF MEDICINE ADMINISTERED TO AN INDIVIDUAL CHILD .
+15 15 FORM AM4 RECORD OF MEDICINES ADMINISTERED TO ALL CHILDREN .
+17 16 FORM AM5 - MEDICAL TRAINING FOR STAFF .
+18 17 FORM AM6 - NOTIFYING PARENTS OF THE USE OF INHALERS IN THE ACADEMY .
+19 18 FORM AM7 - NOTIFYING PARENTS OF THE EMERGENCY ADMINISTRATION OF MEDICINE .
+20 19 FORM AM8 -INDIVIDUAL HEALTH CARE PLAN .
+21 20 FORM AM9 - LETTER TO PARENT RE REMOVAL OF INHALER .
+23

-1 RATIONALE
+1 RATIONALE & LINKED POLICIES

-Children with medical needs have the same rights of admission to an Academy, or setting, as other children.
+Children with medical needs have the same rights of admission and attendance to an educational setting as other children.
 Most children will, at some time, have short-term medical needs, perhaps entailing finishing a course of medicine, such as antibiotics.
-Some children, however, have longer term medical needs and may require medicines on a long-term basis to keep them healthy; for example children with well-controlled epilepsy or ADHD.
+Some children, however, have longer term medical needs that may be more complex in nature, and may require medicines on a long-term basis to keep them healthy; for example children with cerebral palsy, well-controlled epilepsy or ADHD.
 Others may require medicines in particular circumstances, such as children with severe allergies who may need an adrenaline injection or those with a type of epilepsy that requires rescue medication.
-Children with severe asthma may have a need for daily inhalers and additional doses during an attack.
+Children with severe asthma may have a need for daily inhalers and additional doses prior to, during or after an attack.